MartinPetricko/filament-restore-or-create/README.md

 composer test
 ```

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Please review [our security policy](.github/SECURITY.md) on how to report security vulnerabilities.

 ## Credits